Skip to content

 184. Whistleblowing procedure?

 The RSPO Principles and Criteria 2018 contain guidance and requirements on whistleblowing procedures.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
-The company also reports its own complaints procedure which protects the complainant's anonymity.
+The company also reports it has an ethics line to submit complaints, that protects the complainant's anonymity.

 • Y